mbaumer/us_hep_funding/docs/_states/IL.md

 Janice D. Schakowsky is the #7 Democrat on the House Committee on Energy and Commerce

 ## HEP Grants
-In the past 8 years, this district has received:<b> $8,393,000 </b>in SC HEP grants.
+In the past 9 years, this district has received:<b> $9,362,000 </b>in SC HEP grants.
 ```
 Institution                Amount ($)    Start  End      Principal Investigator    Project Title
 -----------------------  ------------  -------  -------  ------------------------  ---------------------------------------------------------------------------------------------------------
-Northwestern University       750,000     2016  Ongoing  Hahn, Kristian            Dark Matter and Track Triggering with the CMS Experiment
+Northwestern University       750,000     2016  2020     Hahn, Kristian            Dark Matter and Track Triggering with the CMS Experiment
-Northwestern University     2,510,000     2016  Ongoing  Velasco, Mayda            Research in the Energy, Cosmic and Intensity Frontiers and Theoretical Physics at Northwestern University
+Northwestern University     3,479,000     2016  2020     Velasco, Mayda            Research in the Energy, Cosmic and Intensity Frontiers and Theoretical Physics at Northwestern University
 Northwestern University       128,000     2015  2016     Hahn, Kristian            Paths To Discovery At The Lhc: Dark Matter And Track Triggering
 Northwestern University       750,000     2014  Ongoing  Dahl, Carl                A Scintillating Xenon Bubble Chamber for Dark Matter Detection
 Northwestern University     1,819,000     2014  2016     Velasco, Mayda            Research in High Energy Physics